Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries: Further examples

 \subsection{Eigenvalues without coboundaries}

-In this section we show that there exist primitive and recognizable directive sequences generating shifts having an additive eigenvalue that admits no coboundary characterizing this eigenvalue.
-This proves the fact that Theorems \ref{theo:EigCharac:FAR:Mult} and \ref{theo:EigCharac:decisive:positive} cannot be extended to all primitive and recognizable directive sequences, since for some directive sequences, the existence of an eigenvalue does not imply the existence of a letter-coboundary satisfying the convergence from \Cref{theo:EigCharac:Mult}.
-We start with a technical lemma.
+In this section we exhibit primitive and recognizable directive sequences (with unbounded alphabet rank) generating shifts having an additive eigenvalue that admits no coboundary characterizing this eigenvalue.
+This proves the fact that Theorems \ref{theo:EigCharac:FAR:Mult} and \ref{theo:EigCharac:decisive:positive} cannot be extended to all primitive and recognizable directive sequences, since for some directive sequences, the existence of an eigenvalue does not imply the existence of a letter-coboundary satisfying the convergence from \Cref{theo:EigCharac:FAR:Mult}.